brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 The C++ iterator model has a number of iterator categories: input, forward, bidirectional, random access, and (since C++20) contiguous.
 This post only needs to consider the first two.

 An input range (a range whose iterator is an input iterator) is a single-pass range.
-You can only even call `begin()` one time on it.
+You can only ever call `begin()` one time on it.
 You can't have multiple different input iterators into the same range - incrementing one immediately invalidates any existing copies.

 {:.prompt-info}
 > Postfix increment on an input iterator is a pretty weird operation, since given